Caracas: Caracas Metro

-The system inaugurated in 1983 has 71 km and with five lines, being one of the longest in Latin America and expansions of it are being built towards the towns of Guarenas and Guatire.
-The expansion plans also include the extension to the Baruta and Hatillo municipalities, as well as other metrocable systems in the city center.
+The system inaugurated in 1983 is 71 km long and has five lines, being one of the longest in Latin America.
+Expansion plans also include an extension to the Baruta and El Hatillo municipalities, as well as to other metrocable systems in the city center.

 BusCaracas

-BusCaracas is a mass transit system that connects some areas of the Libertador municipality of Caracas.
-It began operations in October 201290, taking as a model other means of transportation such as the Trolemérida, and Transbarca.
-The work was undertaken by the Government of Venezuela through the Ministry of Public Works and Housing (MOPVI), the company in charge of the construction was VIALPA, until its contract was cancelled and replaced by PILPERCA in 2010, and inaugurated on 3 October 2012.
-Also known as Line 7 of the Caracas subway has 11 stations with two connections to the subway system at La Hoyada and La bandera, lines 1 and 3 respectively.
+BusCaracas is a mass transit system that connects some areas of the Libertador Municipality of Caracas.
+It began operations in October 2012, taking other transportation systems such as the Trolemérida and Transbarca as a model.
+The work was undertaken by the Government of Venezuela through the Ministry of Public Works and Housing (MOPVI), the company in charge of the construction was VIALPA, until its contract was cancelled and replaced by PILPERCA in 2010, which was inaugurated on 3 October 2012.